tebowy/privacyguides.org/docs/ios/overview.md

 Bluetooth :material-toggle-switch-off-outline:

+### General

+AirDrop allows you to easily transfer files, but it can allow strangers to send you files you do not want.

+Airdrop :material-arrow-right: Receiving Off :material-check:

+AirPlay lets you seemlessly stream content from your iPhone to a TV; however, you might not always want this.

+AirPlay & Handoff :material-arrow-right: Automatically AirPlay to TVs :material-arrow-right: Never :material-check:

+Background App Refresh allows your apps to refresh their content while you're not using them.
+This may cause them to make unwanted connections.

+Background App Refresh :material-arrow-right: Background App Refresh :material-arrow-right: Off :material-check:

 ### Siri & Search

 If you want to make use of Apple's digital assistant, be sure to make it only activate after the Device is unlocked to prevent unauthorized access via Utlrasonic Hacking techniques.